Want windows on your garage doors? Here’s what you need to know

 It is completely understandable to want some guaranteed privacy when it comes to adding windows on your garage door.
 After all, your garage is and should continue to be a safe place to store your car as well as other expensive items, including hardware, white goods, and even your bike.

-While window inserts are most often installed on the top row of the garage door above eye level, taking that extra step to ensure your privacy is understandable and wise.
+While garage door window inserts are most often installed on the top row of the garage door above eye level, taking that extra step to ensure your privacy is understandable and wise.

 There are a variety of ways that you can ensure your garage door windows remain private, such as:

-1. Place window inserts on top of the garage door
+- Place garage door window panels on top of the garage door

-Placing your window inserts on the top row of your garage door, above eye level.
-This will ensure no one can easily look into your garage, whilst maximizing the amount of natural light to be let inside.
+Placing your garage door window inserts on the top row of your garage door, above eye level.
+This will ensure no one can easily look into your garage, whilst maximising the amount of natural light to be let inside.

-This privacy solution is likely only suitable if you use your garage as a living space, or if your garage door is predominantly made up on window inserts.
+This privacy solution is likely only suitable if you use your garage as a living space.

 Blinds or curtains add a more inviting feel to the room whilst also giving you the freedom to control whether you are letting sunlight in, or giving yourself some privacy.